mlflow/mlflow/docs/source/quickstart.rst

 - Files necessary for recreating the model's runtime environment (for instance, a **conda.yaml** file); and
 - Optionally, an input example

-When using autologging, MLflow will automatically log the run's model.
+When using autologging, MLflow will automatically log whatever model or models the run creates.
 You can also log a model manually by calling ``mlflow.{library_module_name}.log_model``.
 In addition, if you wish to load the model soon, it may be convenient to output the run's ID directly to the console.
 For that, you'll need the object of type ``mlflow.ActiveRun`` for the current run.
-You get that object by wrapping all of your logging code in a ``with mlflow.start_run() as run:`` block.
-For example:
+You get that object by wrapping all of your logging code in a ``with mlflow.start_run() as run:`` block. (:py:func:`mlflow.start_run` API reference) For example:

 For example: